bla999ckt/PixelCraft/mawhale/README.md

-# Whale Trail Simulation - Pygame
+# Killer Whale Cursor Simulation - Pygame

 ## Description
-This project is a **whale trail simulation** built using **Pygame**.
+This project is a **Killer Whale Cursor Simulation** built using **Pygame**.
 The whale follows the mouse cursor, leaving a smooth trail of segments behind it.
 The animation is achieved by using a sequence of images to create the illusion of fluid movement.

 ## Features
 - Smooth movement of the whale following the cursor.